AyoKeito/nhentai/BUG_REPORT.md

 ---

-### ERR-10: Index Out of Bounds on Empty Directory
+### ERR-10: Index Out of Bounds on Empty Directory ✅ FIXED in v0.6.3

 **Location:** `nhentai/utils.py:266-271`